ThomasWilkinson28/Thomas-Wilkinson/README.md

 # Thomas-Wilkinson

 Hello!
-I'm a third-year Mechatronics and Robotics Engineering student with a curious and creative mind, I enjoy applying and fortifying the knowledge I learn through various projects.
+I'm a third-year Mechatronics and Robotics Engineering student with a curious and creative mind.
+I enjoy applying and fortifying the knowledge I learn through various projects.

 Some examples of projects I have worked on are:
 - An Autonomous/Manual Gripper robot (applied my CAD, Sofwaere, and Electronics design knowledge)